jamesgarnercomposer/jamesgarnercomposer.co.uk/biography.md

 Alongside completing _Much Ado_, James is currently engaged in a period of research into theatre composition practice, supported by Arts Council England.
 2022 will see performances of several new chamber and stage commissions, including the world premiere of _Beauty and the Seven Beasts_, a multimedia, multi-authored operetta (Fedora Prize Shortlisted) commissioned by The Opera Story, and a duo work for violinist Rose Hinton and RPO’s co-principal cellist Jonathan Ayling.

-James studied at the Guildhall School with Paul Whitmarsh, receiving a Worshipful Company of Goldsmiths scholarship, the Sydney Vale Award, and the Mary Ryan Award for Composition.
-He also studied privately with Matthew King.
+James originally studied at the Guildhall School, winning the Mary Ryan Award for Composition.
+He is now taking postgraduate studies with David Sawer at the Royal Academy of Music, generously supported by the Munster Trust and the Maria Björnson Memorial Fund.
 Previously, James was co-founder and music director of workshOPERA, who were nominated for the 2016 New British Music Theatre Award.
 In 2020, he collaborated on The Opera Story’s digital series _Episodes_, which was subsequently recognised with an RPS Inspiration Award.\
 <br>

 ![James Garner performing at the piano](/assets/images/biography_photo.png)